Basic information, location, tags, and any settings which belong to a group can be changed from the Settings tab on any group.

 - The description should give people a sense of what the group is about.
 Use the editing tools to make important text stand out.

-- Some groups may want to show who's in the group and how to contact those people; other groups, however, may want their information to stay private.
+- Some groups may want to show the leader's name and information publicly; other groups, however, may want their information to stay private.
 Select what visitors can see when viewing the group page.